tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 : refer to the definition in {{?I-D.ietf-teas-ietf-network-slices}}.

 Network Resource Partition:
-: the set of network resources that are used to support a Slice-Flow Aggregate to meet the requested SLOs and SLEs.
+: refer to the definition in {{?I-D.ietf-teas-ietf-network-slices}}.

 Slice-Flow Aggregate:
-: a collection of packets that match an NRP Policy selection criteria and are given the same forwarding treatment; a Slice-Flow Aggregate comprises of one or more IETF network slice traffic streams; the mapping of one or more IETF network slices to a Slice-Flow Aggregate is maintained by the IETF Network Slice Controller.
+: a collection of packets that match an NRP Policy and are given the same forwarding treatment; a Slice-Flow Aggregate comprises of one or more IETF network slice traffic streams; the mapping of one or more IETF network slices to a Slice-Flow Aggregate is maintained by the IETF Network Slice Controller.

 Network Resource Partition Policy (NRP):
 : a policy construct that enables instantiation of mechanisms in support